jonyw4/color-thief-react/README.md

 `colorCount`: Count of colors of the palette.
 Default is 2

 `format`: Format of the response.
-Can be `rgbString`, `hex` or `rgbArray`.
-Default is `rgbString`
+See the `format` section in the [Color](#color) chapter for a detailed API.

 `crossOrigin`: Tag cross-origin for image

 `quality`: Default is `10`.
-Quality determines how many pixels are skipped before the nex one is sampled.We rarely need to sample every single pixel in the image to get good results.
+Quality determines how many pixels are skipped before the next one is sampled.
+We rarely need to sample every single pixel in the image to get good results.
 The bigger the number, the faster a value will be returned.
 Read more in https://lokeshdhakar.com/projects/color-thief/

 ```jsx
 import { Palette } from 'color-thief-react';